JanssenProject/jans/docs/casa/plugins/cert-authn.md

 If the process is not completed in this timeframe, it will fail and the log will report errors regarding expired cache entries.
 In this case, consider using a higher value for `roundTripMaxTime`.

-### How does account onboarding works?
+### How does account onboarding work?

 Registering an account based on the information found in a certificate is done via attribute mappings:
 Config property `mappingClassField` of flow `io.jans.casa.cert.standaloneOneStepAuthn` points to a Java method found in class `io.jans.casa.certauthn.AttributeMappings` of the cert-authn Agama project.
 Such method takes a `Map<String, String>` as input and returns a `Map<String, String>` as well.

 The input data contains the key/value pairs found in the subject of the certificate.
 As an example, if the cert was issued to `CN=Joe, O=foobar`, then the map will look like: